Community Support & Resources

 What is happening Muhlenberg?

-Township Offices are open but we are requiring that everyone who enters the building wears a mask.
-If you need to pay a Township bill without entering the building, you can pay online at www.muhlenbergtwp.com and there is a secure lock/drop box located at the front of the Township building located at 210 George Street.
+Township Offices are temporarily closed, but we are working at full capacity to support your needs.
+If you need to pay a Township bill, you can pay online at www.muhlenbergtwp.com or there is a secure lock/drop box located at the front of the Township building located at 210 George Street.

 Post Office (sending and receiving mail is considered “low risk”)